 A tondo of The Eternal Father by Vasari has recently been restored in the convent here and awaits a suitable exhibition location.

 A sculpted bust of Christ the Redeemer by Giovanni Battista Caccini (c.1598) which once topped the Benedetto family tabernacle here is now in the Rijksmuseum in Amsterdam.
 The tabernacle was dismantled around 1859 during the major renovations mentioned above.
 It also included Lodovico Cignoli's painting of The Martyrdom of St Peter, which is still here.

-A marble cantoira by Baccio d’Agnolo made in 1485.
-Has, since 1859, been in the Victoria and Albert Museum in London.
+A carrara marble cantoria made in 1485 by Baccio d’Agnolo, who was also responsible for the intarsia work choir stalls around the high altar.
+It has, since 1859, been in the Victoria and Albert Museum in London.

 Tickets cost €5 for

 News - October 2016 The previously rarely-accessible Great Cloister, which belonged to the Carabinieri, has now been vacated by them.
 The Caserma (barracks) is to be used as increased museum space.